25 Natural Household Tips to Make Life Easy

 - Old or unknown stains.
 Run down to the closest health food store (or go on-line) and pick up vegetable glycerin.
 Apply some to the stain, let it set for about an hour and then launder.

 - Removing rust stains.
 First wet the spot with lemon juice, then sprinkle with salt.
 Allow to stand in direct sunlight for 30 to 45 minutes.
 Wash the garment and the stain is gone.

 - Wine stains.
 There are several ways to remove wine stains.
-This is one I like.
-First blot (don't rub) the stain with a mixture of one part dishwashing liquid and two parts hydrogen peroxide.
-If that doesn't lift the stain, then apply a paste made from water and cream of tartar and let is sit for a while before washing.
+This is one I really like.
+First, blot (don't rub) the stain with a mixture of one part dishwashing liquid and two parts hydrogen peroxide.
+If that doesn't lift the stain then apply a paste made from water and cream of tartar and let it sit for a while before washing.